Malkon4Source/Local-AI-Installer/README.md

 ## UPDATE

-Added new model called "GPT-oss" that is supposed to be an Open-Source alternative to ChatGPT !
 Added a feature that discourages user to run script using sudo, otherwise it would install stuff in the wrong directories !
-###### Other than that, I really did not make many changes, I was tired  -.-
+Fixed a few bugs !
+Added an option to add an alias to your shell configuration file, making ease of access to your AI easier by just typing 'AI' in your terminal !
+Improved support for Fish (Friendly Interactive Shell), I support your philosophy, non-posix users !